r-vage/ComfyUI_RvTools/README.md

 ## Beginner-friendly installation

-The easiest way to install ComfyUI-RvTools is to place it in ComfyUI's `custom_nodes` folder so ComfyUI will discover the nodes automatically.
+The easiest way to install ComfyUI_Eclipse is to place it in ComfyUI's `custom_nodes` folder so ComfyUI will discover the nodes automatically.

 1. Locate your ComfyUI installation folder.
 2. Inside ComfyUI, find (or create) the `custom_nodes` folder.
-3. Copy the entire `ComfyUI_RvTools` folder into `custom_nodes` so the tree looks like:
+3. Copy the entire `ComfyUI_Eclipse` folder into `custom_nodes` so the tree looks like:

 ```
 ComfyUI/
   custom_nodes/
-    ComfyUI_RvTools/
+    ComfyUI_Eclipse/
       py/
       core/
       README.md